MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 <h1> Implementing an Azure Databricks Environment in Microsoft Azure </h1>

-<p> What is Azure Databricks.
-It's a scalable apache spark based analytics platform that is optimized for Azure.
+<p> <b>What is Azure Databricks?</b> It's a scalable apache spark based analytics platform that is optimized for Azure.
 Designed in
 collaboration with the founders of Apache Spark, Azure Databricks provides streamline workflow in an ineractive workspace that enables collaboration between your data scienties, your data engineers etc. </p>